 Historians tell us that baby massage dates back 3,000 years.
 A valued tradition routinely practiced in cultures as widespread as India, Asia, Africa, New Zealand, and the Caribbean, the techniques of baby massage have been passed down from one generation to the next.

 Baby massage was first introduced in the United States in the 1970s and continues to grow in popularity because of the growing scientific evidence for its effectiveness as an essential part of a baby’s daily routine.

 The Safety of Baby Massage

-When performed properly with gentle, loving strokes, infant massage is completely safe with no negative side effects.
-There are just a few precautions to keep in mind.
+When performed properly with gentle, loving strokes, infant massage is completely safe, with no negative side effects.
+Just keep a few precautions in mind:

 - If a baby is massaged too vigorously or with strong pressure, they can be hurt or traumatized.
 Massage gently, especially with your little preemie.

 - Babies who are sick or who have heart problems shouldn't be massaged, unless under a doctor's order.